And if you liked this post, be sure to check out these popular posts:

 A group of foreign laborers eats lunch at the Scherl publishing house in Berlin, February 1943.

-The "OST" on their shirts signifies that they have been forced into labor.Wikimedia Commons
+The "OST" on their shirts signifies that they were Eastern Europeans who have been forced into labor.Wikimedia Commons

 Children and their parents walk down into an air shelter in Berlin, October 1941.Wikimedia Commons

 Young boys ride out the night in the air raid shelter of the National Air Transport Ministry in Berlin, 1940.Wikimedia Commons

 Men, women, and children work together to put out the fires following an air raid, location unspecified, 1942.Wikimedia Commons

 In 1945, as Allied troops took Germany, many officials, fearing reprisals, committed suicide.
 Here, the mayor of Leipzig has taken his own life at his desk.Wikimedia Commons

 Everyday Life In Nazi Germany: 33 Photographs Of “Normal” Life In The Third Reich